-If you’re new to the e-Learning industry or looking to implement a new learning and development program in your organisation, you may be faced with a lot of unfamiliar industry jargon and terms.
-It’s okay – this article can help you navigate some of the top eLearning terms that might have you scratching your head as you begin your journey to becoming an eLearning expert.
+Are you new to the e-Learning industry?
+And do you wish to implement a new learn and development program in your organisation?
+If so, you may have to deal with with a lot of unfamiliar industry jargon and terms.
+But that’s okay, because this article can help you navigate some of the top eLearning terms that might have you scratching your head as you begin your journey to becoming an eLearning expert.

 1 – LMS: Learning Management System

 A software application for the administration, documentation, tracking, reporting, automation, and delivery of educational courses, training programs, or learning and development programs.